[Last updated October 1, 2025]

 The Veteran must also meet the clinical criteria demonstrating the need for this type of care.
 In addition, the care services must be available in their area.

-How much does this home care for Veterans cost?
+How much does home care for Veterans cost through this program?

-The amount VA pays is based on a number of factors, including the service-connected disability status, if the care is related to that disability, the Veteran’s income, and the Veteran’s priority group in VA health care.
-The copays also vary depending on the service.
-Review the copay information for the various services here.
+The amount VA pays is based on a number of factors, including the Veteran’s service-connected disability status, if the care is related to that disability, the Veteran’s income, and the Veteran’s priority group in VA health care.
+Copays also vary depending on the service.
+You can review the copay information for various services here.

 VA geriatric home care services, including homemaker and home health aide care, require no copayments from the Veteran for the first 21 days of service within a year.
-Depending on the Veteran’s income and other circumstances, they may be responsible for a copay for services after the first three weeks of receiving care.
+Depending on the Veteran’s income, the level of care, and other circumstances, they may be responsible for a copay for services after the first three weeks of receiving care.

-VA homemaker and home health aide care programs are an excellent way to help a Veteran live safely and comfortably in their home rather than moving to a senior living community or nursing home.
-These services also benefit the Veteran’s family, loved ones, and caregivers, as everyone can rest assured knowing that professionals are assisting the Veteran in completing daily living tasks and ensuring they are safe and healthy.
+VA homemaker and home health aide care programs are an excellent way to help Veterans live safely and comfortably in their homes rather than having to move to a senior living community or nursing home to receive care.
+These services also benefit the Veteran’s family, loved ones, and caregivers, as everyone can rest assured knowing that professionals are assisting the Veteran in completing daily living tasks and ensuring their safety and health.